Skip to Content

 Can Dogs Sense Their Own Death?

-While we can’t know exactly what happens inside of our dog’s head, it does appear that some dogs “know” when it’s their time to die.
-Regardless of if they truly know, they do appear to display some behavior that is indicative of a dying dog.
+While we can’t know exactly what happens inside our dog’s head, it does appear that some dogs “know” when it’s their time to die.
+Regardless of whether they truly know, they do appear to display some behavior that is indicative of a dying dog.

 As a dog nears its death, they often become more withdrawn from activities that they previously enjoyed.
 They may also spend more time sleeping and spending time by themselves.